Medical Assistant Certification - Become a CMA

 2. Apply.
 Once you have completed an accredited medical assisting program, you must complete the application to take the AAMA exam.
 The exam registration fee is $125 for AAMA members and recent graduates of CAAHEP or ABHES-accredited schools, and $250 for everyone else.
 Personal checks are not accepted by the AAMA.
 You must also have a reliable email address.

 3. Schedule your exam appointment.
-Once your certification application has been approved, you will be sent a scheduling permit and will be notified to schedule an appointment to take the medical assistant certification exam.
+Once your certification application has been approved, you will be sent a scheduling permit and will be notified to schedule an appointment to take the certification exam.
 You must bring your permit with you.

 • The AAMA certification exam content outline, available on the AAMA website.